ataylor89/diary/habits.md

 Not having sex is best safety advice

-I know that it's a sensitive subject... but there are many risks associated with sex, including, the risk of an unwanted pregnancy
+I know that it's a sensitive subject... but there are many risks associated with sex, including, the risk of pregnancy

 Chastity is one of the most important ethics in my family